-Conducting thorough pre-trip and post-trip inspections of the vehicle and special equipment.
+• Conducting thorough pre-trip and post-trip inspections of the vehicle and special equipment.

-- Bus Inspection.
+• Bus Inspection.
 Drivers are required to make a pre-trip inspection of the bus before each trip.
-Failure to do so is a violation of State law.
+Failure to do so is a violation of state law.
 Defects are to be reported in writing.
-Drivers are required to check their buses for students, vandalism and articles left on the bus after each route segment. - Safety Equipment.
-All drivers are responsible for ensuring that the necessary safety equipment is aboard the bus, including fire extinguisher, first aid kit, bodily fluids clean-up kit, flashlight, reflectorized emergency warning device, and any additional items required by the district Drivers of vehicles for disabled students will ensure all student health information cards are on board the bus. - Bus Cleaning.
+Drivers are required to check their buses for students, vandalism and articles left on the bus after each route segment.

+• Safety Equipment.
+All drivers are responsible for ensuring that the necessary safety equipment is aboard the bus, including fire extinguisher, first aid kit, bodily fluids clean-up kit, flashlight, reflectorized emergency warning device, and any additional items required by the District.
+Drivers of vehicles for disabled students will ensure all student health information cards are on board the bus.

+• Bus Cleaning.
 Drivers are required to keep the interior of their buses swept and free of trash at all times.

-CENTRAL CONSOLIDATED SCHOOL DISTRICT January 12, 2017 • Fueling.
-The driver is responsible for ensuring that his or her assigned vehicle is adequately fuel before leaving the yard.
+• Fueling.
+The driver is responsible for ensuring that his or her assigned vehicle is adequately fueled before leaving the yard.
 Smoking is prohibited in the fueling area.
 The engine shall be turned off while fueling.
 It is against the law to fuel with passengers aboard.

-Ensuring the safety, welfare and orderly conduct of passengers while on the bus.

-Meeting emergency situations in accordance with operating procedures.
+- Ensuring the safety, welfare and orderly conduct of passengers while on the bus. - Meeting emergency situations in accordance with operating procedures.

-Communicating effectively with school staff, students, parents, law enforcement officials and the motoring public.
+• Communicating effectively with school staff, students, parents, law enforcement officials and the motoring public.

-- Relations with Students.
-Bus drivers will treat students with respect and will refrain from any conduct which is intended or could be perceived as demeaning, intimidating or harassing. - Relations with School Officials.
+• Relations with Students.
+Bus drivers will treat students with respect and will refrain from any conduct which is intended or could be perceived as demeaning, intimidating or harassing.

+• Relations with School Officials.
 School officials can and will be of considerable assistance to drivers.
 They are trained in the education of students and it is in their best interest that control and discipline be maintained on the bus.
-Therefore, it is very important drivers have good relationships with the school officials and give them full cooperation. - Relations with the Public.
-It is important to remember that to the general public, the driver represents the school district.
+Therefore, it is very important drivers have good relationships with the school officials and give them full cooperation.

+• Relations with the Public.
+It is important to remember that to the general public, the driver represents the School District.
 Buses are one of the most visible vehicles on the road.
-Drivers must deal with students, parents, and other motorists in a polite, professional and considerate manner. - Student Discipline.
-Although drivers are responsible for maintaining order on the bus, drivers must always remember that the types of actions they may use are governed by school district policy. - Route Changes.
+Drivers must deal with students, parents, and other motorists in a polite, professional and considerate manner.

+• Student Discipline.
+Although drivers are responsible for maintaining order on the bus, drivers must always remember that the types of actions they may use are governed by School District policy.
+Drivers must never, under any circumstances, use corporal punishment.
+Drivers have no authority to deny a child the privilege of riding the bus, or drop the student at other than the designated stop.
+Any denial of bus-riding privileges can come only from the school authorities.

+• Route Changes.
 Drivers may not make changes in the pick-up or drop-off schedule for his or her route without prior authorization.
 Bus stops may not be added, deleted or moved without approval.
-Drivers may not deviate from the established route without prior permission except as required by an emergency or temporary road conditions. - Route Problems.
-Any problems, of whatever kind, encountered by a driver on the routes or trips should be brought to the attention of the Dispatch Office or the transportation supervisor as soon as possible. - Unauthorized Passengers.
+Drivers may not deviate from the established route without prior permission except as required by an emergency or temporary road condition.

+• Route Problems.
+Any problems, of whatever kind, encountered by a driver on the routes or trips should be brought to the attention of the Dispatch Office or the transportation supervisor as soon as possible.

+• Unauthorized Passengers.
 Only authorized passengers may be transported in a bus.
-Any other passenger must be specifically approved by a school administrator. - Notices.
+Any other passenger must be specifically approved by a school administrator.

+• Notices.
 It is the responsibility of the driver to check for notices each day and to check with his or her supervisor regularly.

-Completing required reports.
+• Completing required reports.